Skip to Content

 Getting To Ninh Binh Independently

-If you plan to travel independently from Hanoi for just the day, once you arrive at Ninh Binh train station, hire a motorbike right outside for roughly 150,000 VND (US$ 6) and follow our map to Trang An Boat Tour.
+Are you planning to travel independently to Ninh Binh?
+Once you arrive at Ninh Binh train station, hire a motorbike right outside for roughly 150,000 VND ($6) and follow our map to the Trang An Boat Tour.

-Use 12Go Asia here to check the best available options for travel.
-You will find the cheapest and quickest options are typically by bus or train.
+Use 12Go Asia to check the best available options for travel.
+You’ll find the cheapest and quickest options are typically by bus or train.

-• Day Tour From Hanoi – Visit Bai Dinh Pagoda, take a boat to experience Trang An cave, climb up to Mua Cave and enjoy stunning panoramic views as you cycle around the gorgeous countryside of Ninh Binh.
+• 12 hour day tour – Visit Bai Dinh Pagoda, experience the Trang An boat ride, climb up to Mua Cave and enjoy stunning panoramic views as you cycle around the gorgeous countryside of Ninh Binh.

 Parking area for the Trang An boat tour

-The entire Trang An complex is a UNESCO World Heritage Site which means there are no scams when it comes to parking for your boat tour.
-This is a great reason to choose Trang An over Tam Coc!
+The Trang An complex is a UNESCO World Heritage Site, which means there are no scams when it comes to parking for your boat tour.
+If you’ve already been to Mua Caves or the Bich Dong Pagoda, you’ll know exactly what we are talking about.

-You will park your bicycle or motorbike in a legit parking lot and pay a set fee that will be the same for everyone.
-No anxiety worrying about bartering or if you paid the same as everyone else.
+You’ll park your bicycle or motorbike in a legit parking lot and pay a set fee that will be the same for everyone.
+There’s no worrying about bartering or concern about paying the same as everyone else.
+This structured parking system is one of the best reasons to choose the Trang An boat ride over the Tam Coc option.

-The parking fee for motorcycles is 15,000 VND and the parking fee for bicycles is 10,000 VND.
+The parking fee for motorcycles is 15,000 VND ($0.62) and the parking fee for bicycles is 10,000 VND ($0.41).
 We also felt very comfortable leaving our motorbike parked which was a relief.

 Many visitors experiencing the Trang An boat tour in Ninh Binh, Vietnam